rodoulak/desalsim/Tutorials/EDBM_Tutorial.md

 # Temperature
 T=20+273.15 #K
 ```
+> [!NOTE]
-Note that if you want to add more components, you need to update the components list and include the concentration of the new component in the _Cin_edbm_.
+> Note that if you want to add more components, you need to update the components list and include the concentration of the new component in the _Cin_edbm_.

 You can calculate the density of the feed solution and the water quantity in inflow:
 ```python